malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
-In the URL bar, type the "my-api" API "invoke URL" and append the name of the lambda function "my-api-lambda" to prove that the "Hello from Lambda: Secure me!" message is openly accessible without needing any credentials to authenticate:  <br/>
+In the URL bar, type https://ti5gc09a66.execute-api.us-east-2.amazonaws.com/my-api-lambda, which is the "my-api" API "invoke URL" / the name of the lambda function "my-api-lambda."
+Accessing the "Hello from Lambda: Secure me!" message proves that the endpoint is openly accessible without needing any credentials to authenticate:  <br/>
 <br/>
 <img src="https://i.imgur.com/dh9vJsX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />